 The best way to do that is to have a shower caddy installed.
 The shower caddy should ideally be installed at arm’s height to make it easier to reach and navigate.
 This is where you should place everything you will need or your shower or bath including shampoos, soaps, brushes and so on.

 The safest bet is to have your shower caddy mounted on the wall.
 Suction cup models tend to fall off easily.
-A mounted shower caddy can act as an emergency grab bar should it come to that.
+A mounted shower caddy can act as an emergency grab bar if needed.

 You could also install dispensers on your bathroom wall within easy reach of your bathtub.
 This will eliminate the risk of product bottles falling off your hands as you try to use them.
 Whichever set up you choose, it should be convenient and practical for you and your needs.